openebs/openebs/contribute/e2e/CONTRIBUTING.md

 ## CONTRIBUTING TO E2E and OPENEBS CI

 Contributions are welcome !!
 Before starting, a reading of the project documentation at [ReadTheDocs](http://openebs.readthedocs.io/en/latest/ ) is highly recommended.
-Please raise a github issue for any questions you may have on the project in general or e2e,CI in particular.
+Please raise a github issue for any questions you may have on the project in general or e2e or CI in particular.
 You can post questions on the OpenEBS [slack channel](http://slack.openebs.io/) too.

 You could contribute to any of the following areas: